Great Oxidation Event: Isotopes

-Other elements whose mass-dependent fractionation may provide clues to the Great Oxidation Event include carbon, nitrogen, transitional metals such as molybdenum and iron, and non-metal elements such as selenium.
+Other elements whose MIF may provide clues to the GOE include carbon, nitrogen, transitional metals such as molybdenum and iron, and non-metal elements such as selenium.

-Fossils and biomarkers (chemical fossils)
+Fossils and biomarkers

-While the Great Oxidation Event is generally thought to be a result of oxygenic photosynthesis by ancestral cyanobacteria, the presence of cyanobacteria in the Archaean before the Great Oxidation Event is a highly controversial topic.
-Structures that are claimed to be fossils of cyanobacteria exist in rock as old as 3.5 billion years old These include microfossils of supposedly cyanobacterial cells and macrofossils called stromatolites, which are interpreted as colonies of microbes, including cyanobacteria, with characteristic layered structures.
-Modern stromatolites, which can only be seen in harsh environments such as Shark Bay in Western Australia, are associated with cyanobacteria and thus fossil stromatolites had long been interpreted as the evidence for cyanobacteria.
+While the GOE is generally thought to be a result of oxygenic photosynthesis by ancestral cyanobacteria, the presence of cyanobacteria in the Archaean before the GOE is a highly controversial topic.
+Structures that are claimed to be fossils of cyanobacteria exist in rock formed 3.5 Ga.
+These include microfossils of supposedly cyanobacterial cells and macrofossils called stromatolites, which are interpreted as colonies of microbes, including cyanobacteria, with characteristic layered structures.
+Modern stromatolites, which can only be seen in harsh environments such as Shark Bay in Western Australia, are associated with cyanobacteria, and thus fossil stromatolites had long been interpreted as the evidence for cyanobacteria.
 However, it has increasingly been inferred that at least some of these Archaean fossils were generated abiotically or produced by non-cyanobacterial phototrophic bacteria.

 Additionally, Archaean sedimentary rocks were once found to contain biomarkers, also known as chemical fossils, interpreted as fossilized membrane lipids from cyanobacteria and eukaryotes.
 For example, traces of 2α-methylhopanes and steranes that are thought to be derived from cyanobacteria and eukaryotes, respectively, were found in the Pilbara of Western Australia.
-Steranes are diagenetic products of sterols, which are biosynthesized utilizing molecular oxygen.
+Steranes are diagenetic products of sterols, which are biosynthesized using molecular oxygen.
 Thus, steranes can additionally serve as an indicator of oxygen in the atmosphere.
-However, these biomarker samples have since been shown to have been contaminated and so the results are no longer accepted.
+However, these biomarker samples have since been shown to have been contaminated, and so the results are no longer accepted.

+Carbonaceous microfossils from the Turee Creek Group of Western Australia, which date back to ~2.45–2.21 Ga, have been interpreted as iron-oxidising bacteria.
+Their presence suggests a minimum threshold of seawater oxygen content had been reached by this interval of time.